Who is the Derila pillow most suitable for?

 How comfortable is the Derila pillow?

-Is the Derilla pillow comfortable for side sleepers?
+Is the Derilla pillow suitable for side sleepers?

-The shape of the Derila pillow is clearly designed for side sleeping.
+The shape of the Derila pillow is designed for side sleeping, and you're meant to rest your head on the raised “butterfly” wings.

-Is the Derilla pillow comfortable for back sleepers?
+Is the Derilla pillow suitable for back sleepers?

 Back sleepers may find the central dip in the pillow useful – it’s designed to cradle your head and promote spinal alignment.

-Most of us change positions during sleep, and that’s where the Derila pillow’s fixed shape can become a drawback.
+Most of us are combination sleepers, changing positions during the night, and that’s where the Derila pillow’s fixed shape can become a drawback.

 If you move a lot, you might find the dip restrictive or even awkward.